Wizcorp/phonegap-facebook-plugin/README.md

     important as the patch assumes that filename!
   * `cd ..` and apply the patch file by running `patch < facebook-js-patch`.
-  * `cd facebook-android-sdk/facebook` and run `jar cf facebook-android-sdk.jar src`.
+  * NOTE: I haven't been able to compile the facebook android SDK into a jar with success.
+So, I just copied the source into my generated PhoneGap application directory and imported the generated PhoneGap Android package as an import at the top of FbDialog.java.
+TODO: Fix this :P. `cd facebook-android-sdk/facebook` and run `jar cf facebook-android-sdk.jar src`.
 This will create a `facebook-android-sdk.jar` file that you need to copy into your generated PhoneGap-Android's `libs` directory (and also add to your build path).

-5. From the PhoneGap Facebook Connect Plugin folder copy the contents of the `native/android/` folder into the root of your PhoneGap Android application.
+4. From the PhoneGap Facebook Connect Plugin folder copy the contents of the `native/android/` folder into the root of your PhoneGap Android application.

-6. From the PhoneGap Facebook Connect Plugin folder copy the `www/pg-plugin-fb-connect.js` and `lib/facebook_js_sdk.js` files into your application's `assets/www` folder.
+5. From the PhoneGap Facebook Connect Plugin folder copy the `www/pg-plugin-fb-connect.js` and `lib/facebook_js_sdk.js` files into your application's `assets/www` folder.

 Now you are ready to create your application!
 Check out the `example` folder for what the HTML, JS etc looks like.
 Note that you will need to replace your appId if you use the example index.html file.